Sighting a tiger in the wild is a lifetime experience that leaves you trying extra

 Choti Tara and Chota Matka

-Four-year-vintage Chota Matka — so named as he was a son of Matkasur — became oblivious to all of the pleasure around him.
+Four-year-vintage Chota Matka — so named as a son of Matkasur — became oblivious to all of the pleasure around him.
 The environment became electric.
-With each movement of his neck or on every occasion, he opened his mouth as though to growl, showing his fangs, cameras clicked.
+With each movement of his neck or on every occasion, he opened his mouth as though to growl, showing his fangs, and cameras clicked.
 He sat there for nearly an hour, radio-collared and majestic.